 This aspirational (but definitely attainable) frame of mind, state of being and engagement in daily behaviors that are Good are prone to occur when we remain in Him (John 15:4-5), again, for our benefit but of course, for the benefit of others.
 When we remain or “dwell” in Christ, we’ll take on the character, flavor and manifestation of the One who is transfusing His life to us.
 In this case, the fruit that’ll be produced as a result of God’s love coursing through us is good thinking and good works.

 So what are the Good thoughts and actions that God wants to produce in us and through us to benefit another?
 Anything come to mind?
 Sometimes the good works are deliberate and will be developed over multiple seasons of a person’s life, as is the case when you think and act to create The Blessing (see below) in the life of a loved one.
-As a parent, I can personally attest that practicing the 5 principles facilitates good works which yield positive and profound blessings in the lives of your children.
+As a parent, I can personally attest that practicing the 5 principles facilitates good works that yield positive and profound blessings in the lives of your children.
 I highly recommend that parents and grandparents alike purchase this book for your children or your children’s children!

 “The Father of a righteous child has great joy; he who has a wise child delights in him/her.
 May your Father and Mother be glad; may she who gave you birth rejoice!” – Proverbs 23:24-25 (TNIV)

 I’m also encouraged because the acts that Yasmin engages in are simple and doable; the actions she engages in are behaviors that all of us have the capacity to develop then deliver.
 You’ll also notice that her good deeds seemingly makes all the difference in the world to the recipients of her actions.
-Take a moment to watch Yasmin in this 3 minute video:
+Take a moment to watch Yasmin in this 3-minute video: